parmeniong/neocolumn.nvim/README.md

         "help",
         "man"
     },
+    -- neocolumn.nvim will be disabled in buffers with these buftypes exclude_buftypes = {
+        "terminal"
+    },
     -- When enabled, the neocolumn will be colored depending on each line's diagnostics diagnostics = true,
     -- If `diagnostics` is `true` then diagnostic with a severity lower than this will be ignored